TomGuter/Best-Car-Finder/README.md

 - **pandas**: For data manipulation and analysis.
 - **plotly**: Library for interactive graphing and data visualization.
 - **beautifulsoup4**: Library for parsing HTML and XML documents (used for web scraping).
+- **generative-ai-gemini**: Used for content writing and easier management in the project.

 Usage: